microsoftarchive/semantic-logging/ELK/AzureRM/logstash-on-ubuntu/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template deploys and installs logstash with azure plugins.
-TODO: For now we only install 1 azure plugin for testing purposes with the others on the way.
+TODO: For now we only install azurewadtable logstash plugin for testing purposes with the others on the way.

 Below are the parameters that the template expects: